 Note: P-value < 0.01 Significant at 1% level

 The data in Table 5 illustrates the impact of livelihood activities on the average additional savings of the farmers engaged in livelihood activities, the average savings before starting livelihood activities in formal institutions was Rs.
-22,791.00 / year However, after embarking on livelihood activities, their savings significantly increased to Rs.
+22,791.00 / year.
+However, after embarking on livelihood activities, their savings significantly increased to Rs.
 77,642.00 / year resulting in a substantial difference of Rs.
-54,851.00 /year(Ahmed and Mehmood, 2017; Mukherjee et al., 2020).
+54,851.00 /year(Ahmed & Mehmood, 2017; Mukherjee et al., 2020).

 With respect to informal institutions like thrift groups and chits, the average savings before starting livelihood activities in informal institutions was Rs.
-8940.00 /year However, after embarking on livelihood activities, their savings significantly increased to Rs.
+8940.00 /year.
+However, after embarking on livelihood activities, their savings significantly increased to Rs.
 30,292.00 / year resulting in a substantial difference of Rs.
 21,352.00 /year.

 The remarkable growth in savings through formal institutions is influenced by several factors.
 The accessibility and convenience of formal financial services, which include interest-bearing savings accounts, fixed deposits, and other investment opportunities play a crucial role.
 Furthermore, participation in government schemes that promote savings and investment, or access to credit for business expansion incentivizes individuals to save more in formal institutions.
 Overall, the transition from informal to formal savings demonstrates a greater commitment to secure and grow their wealth.